Posture, Pelvis, & Yoga Therapy Private Sessions

 Attending a yoga class is great, but with a private Yoga Therapy session the focus is purely on you – your needs, your body, and your health.
 Natalie has a thorough understanding of how to adapt yoga to anyone and can modify postures for seniors, children, pregnant and post-partum mothers, and those with chronic health conditions.

 2. Strong and Healthy Pelvic Floor Muscles

-One of the main focuses in my work as a yoga therapist is the pelvic floor, an area that is usually overlooked but that nevertheless can have a profound effect on your health.
+One of the main focuses of a yoga therapist is the pelvic floor, an area that is usually overlooked but that nevertheless can have a profound effect on your health.
 Weak or tight pelvic floor muscles can cause pelvic organ prolapse, incontinence, lower back pain, and pain during or after intercourse, among many others issues.
-Through a focus on aligning the muscles in the pelvis, I work throughout the Yoga Therapy session to increase strength and flexibility in the pelvic floor area.
+Through a focus on aligning the muscles in the pelvis, Natalie works throughout the Yoga Therapy session to increase strength and flexibility in the pelvic floor area.

 3. Support During Pregnancy and for a Healthy Birth

 Strong pelvic floor muscles developed during Yoga Therapy sessions also provide support for the baby during pregnancy and play an important role during birthing.